|Share / Print / Sitemap|

 Why should small businesses begin adopting EMV chip reading technology?
-Beginning October 2015, the card companies will begin absolving themselves of any fraudulent charges incurred by a merchant which doesn’t utilize EMV.
-That means, if you choose not to adopt EMV, your business is on the hook for charge backs - not a risk many small businesses can withstand.
+Beginning in October 2015, the card companies absolved themselves of any fraudulent charges incurred by a merchant which doesn’t utilize EMV.
+That means, if you choose not to adopt EMV, your business is on the hook for fraudulent charges - not a risk many small businesses can withstand.

-It’s expected that more than a billion EMV cards will be issued by the end of 2015, so now would be the time to upgrade your equipment.
-The good news is that NFC compatible equipment can cost as low as $300 to $500.
+It’s expected that more than 2 billion EMV cards have been issued since the beginning of 2016, so now would be the time to upgrade your equipment.
+The good news is that EMV-compatible equipment can cost as low as $300 to $500.

 Mobile Payment Services

 Mobile payment technology has taken a quantum leap forward with the advent of smart phone wallets.
-Apple and Google have introduced mobile payment services that enable payments to be made wirelessly with an NFC-enabled terminal.
+Apple and Google have introduced mobile payment services that enable payments to be made wirelessly with a near field communications (NFC)-enabled terminal.
 By tapping or waving the smart phone over the terminal, the merchant doesn’t receive any credit card information; rather, a one-time code is issued authorizing the transaction.
 Similar contactless technology is also being deployed through Visa payWave and MasterCard PayPass.

 For most small businesses, adopting these mobile payment services should be fairly simple.
 Aside from an equipment upgrade to NFC, there is no additional infrastructure or cost required.